andwn/marsdev/doc/install.md

 ---
 **NOTE**

 The default "install" location for Marsdev is `~/mars`.
 This path is defined in the `MARSDEV` environment variable.
 You can specify a different location by adding something like `MARSDEV=/opt/toolchains/megadrive` to any of the below commands.
-However, I highly recommend setting it somewhere that does not require the root user for writing to avoid having to run make with sudo.
+However, I recommend setting it somewhere that does not require the root user for writing to avoid having to run make with sudo.
 The `mars` directory is portable and easily moved somewhere else after the fact.
 All that has to be changed is the `MARSDEV` environment variable to the new path.

 If you do opt to change the location, rather than specify the directory every time put this in your `~/.bashrc`/`~/.zshrc`/etc: